F0lak/dm_open_ref/ref/proc/alist.md

 the index values should be constants, and that usually means text constants.
-When these index values happen to be text strings that satisfy all the requirements for variable names, this may also be written in a convenient short-hand without the double quotes+
+When these index values happen to be text strings that satisfy all the requirements for variable names, this may also be written in a convenient short-hand without the double quotes:
 ```

 var/alist/lst = alist(player = \"James Byond\", score = 2000)